-Common stock Common stock

-beneficially owned beneficially owned

-prior to upon

-completion completion of

-of this offering this offering(1)
+benef ow pric comp Common stock beneficially owned prior to completion of this offering stock Ily n of g(1)

 Name Number Percentage Number Percentage

 AG Funds, L.P.
 100

+AG REIT Management, LLC 52,000(2)

 John Angelo

 David Roberts

 Jonathan Lieberman

 Frank Stadelmaier

 Andrew Parks

 Forest Wolfe

-(2)

-(2)

-(2)

-(2)
+Peter Linneman 2,000(2)

+Andrew L. Berger 2,000(2)

+James M. Voss 2,000(2)

+Joseph LaManna 2,000(2)

-All directors, director nominees and executive officers as a group
+All directors, director nominees and executive officers as a group (persons)

-(persons)

-- Represents % of the number of common stock outstanding on a fully-diluted basis upon the completion of this offering. - (1) Assumes common stock will be outstanding immediately upon the completion of this offering and our concurrent private placement on a fully-diluted basis.
+Represents % of the number of common stock outstanding on a fully-diluted basis upon the completion of this offering.

+(1) Assumes common stock will be outstanding immediately upon the completion of this offering and our concurrent private placement on a fullydiluted basis.
 Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act.
 A person is deemed to be the beneficial owner of any common stock if that person has or shares voting power or investment power with respect to those shares or has the right to acquire beneficial ownership at any time within 60 days of the completion of this offering.
 As used herein, "voting power" is the power to vote or direct the voting of shares and "investment power" is the power to dispose or direct the disposition of shares.

-(2) Upon the completion of this offering, we are granting an aggregate of (i) shares of restricted common stock to our executive officers and other employees of our Manager under our equity incentive plan and (ii) shares of restricted common stock to our independent directors under our equity incentive plan.
-See "Management-Director Compensation" and "Management-Incentive Awards," respectively.
-The restricted common stock to be granted to our executive officers and other employees of our Manager will vest ratably over a year period, and the restricted common stock to be granted to our independent directors will vest.
+(2) Upon the completion of this offering, we are granting an aggregate of 8,000 shares of restricted common stock to our independent directors and 52,000 shares of restricted common stock to our Manager under our equity incentive plans.
+See "Management-Incentive Awards" and "Management-Director Compensation," respectively.
+The restricted common stock to be granted to our Manager will vest ratably on a quarterly basis over a three year period, and the restricted common stock to be granted to our independent directors will vest ratably over a three year period.